Configure Functions

 Note

-When working with lookups, it’s important to handle null inputs carefully.
-If a lookup filter is set to null, NEXUS will attempt to find a row matching that null value.
-This can be inefficient, especially with large datasets.
-To avoid performance issues, always validate lookup inputs and filters, and skip the lookup if the filters are invalid or null.
+When using lookups, handle null inputs carefully.
+If a lookup filter is set to null, NEXUS IC attempts to find a matching row with a null value, which can be inefficient for large datasets.
+To avoid performance issues, validate lookup inputs and skip the lookup when filters are null or invalid.

 Test Functions